 Support for search parameters and optional elements that vary by endpoint

-Handle all commonly supported Operations (e.g. Subscription, Messaging, Operations, …)

-Handle consent and privacy

 Intermediaries may provide one or more of the following services (not exhaustive)

-Patient matching
+Patient matching: Without consistent identifiers, Patient matching will rely on the quality of demographic data stored at the requestor / responder level.
+Often demographics are not consistent across organizations.
+There is a dependency on Patient Identity Tiger Team solution.

 Version translations

 Terminology translation

+Consent management: Consent decisions are captured at every requester / responder organization.
+Patients have no way to understand how their data flows through the new FHIR ecosystem.